goabstract/abstract-sdk/docs/abstract-api.md

 ## Stars

-A star represents an underlying project or section of projects, and it indicates that a user has favorites the underlying object for easier discovery.
+A star represents an underlying project or section of projects.
+It indicates that a user has favorited the underlying object for easier discovery.

 ### The star object